zb1717/learngit/readme.txt

 jhjhjhjhjhj
 git tracks changes.

-Create a new branch is quick
+Create a new branch is quick AND simple